iScOp-uniovi/iscop-uniovi.github.io/projects.md

 **Scheduling with multiobjective metaheuristics applied to real-life transportation problems** <br>
 Funded by Ministry of Economy and Competitivity - Challenges (Ref.
 TIN2016-79190-R).
 (2016-2020)

-**Intelligent Techniques for Obtaining Robust and Energy-aware Solutions in Scheduling: Application to Transport** <br>
+**Intelligent Techniques for Obtaining Robust and Energy-aware Solutions in Scheduling: Application to Transport::UNIOVI** <br>
 Funded by Ministry of Science and Technology (Ref.
 TIN2013-46511-C2-2-P).
 (2014-2016)

 **MHERLIN: MetaHEuristics for Stability and Robustness in ScheduLing under INcertainty** <br>